5004-SEA-Fa24-Geeng/bg-arena-planner-ooodddee/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning to information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+* The design evolved significantly as I refined functionality and improved class cohesion.
+Initially, filtering and sorting were rigid, but I introduced the Operations enum to support flexible filtering with operators like >, <, and ==.
+The Planner class was also refactored, separating numeric and string filtering for better maintainability.
+The GameList class improved error handling, especially in user input parsing.
+I learned that real-world constraints often require more adaptable designs.
+Next time, I would focus on modularity earlier.
+The biggest challenge was balancing flexibility with simplicity while keeping the system intuitive.